FurkanToprak/Java101/README.md

 This is the syllabus for Furkan Toprak's Java 101 class.
 This class is built by an Undergraduate Computer Science Student, for students.
 I built the material and subjects for the course in the order that I saw fit based on what had confused me when I was first learning Computer Science.

+## Homework:
+Each lesson has a homework task attached at the very end.
+Please complete this material before proceeding to the next lesson.

 ## Available lessons:
 * [Lesson 1](lesson1.md): An Introduction to Programming
 * [Lesson 2](lesson2.md): Syntax